VertigoOne1/securia/README.md

 - check if transaction-id is not mis-used in our case, there was a future purpose to it, but it might need to to be re-engineered already.
 - test crop extraction and population
 - test crop storage and repopulation (to reduce storage/transfer costs by only storing the crops and no event backgrounds by overlaying the crops)
-- work on the CICD automation for securia deployment to dev (SOPS setup in github actions)
 - configure securia charts to use the secrets from percona operator via secret injection, then database user management is automated
 - expand api auth to keycloak and social auth
 - long term, were going to be multi-tenant.. that requires federated auth and social auth.
 - Turn gpustat --json into prometheus metrics (will need to watch temps)

 ## DONE

+- work on the CICD automation for securia deployment to dev (SOPS setup in github actions) - done
 - bug - recorders by uri not right - switched to UUID
 - bug - kafka services don't scan for topic changes over time, so new topics don't find the prefixes - Refreshes every 30 seconds now
 - refactored authentication for microservices to the db driven version, standardised to authbearer class